 The Austin Public Library is an impressive space.
 It’s full of public art and is, arguably, one of the coolest libraries that you’ll find in any city.
 There’s a ton of comfortable seating and rooms to explore, including a scenic rooftop garden terrace that overlooks the river and the south side of downtown.
 The space comes as a result of years of development and collaboration.
 It boasts desktops, laptops, tablets, and board games, not to mention countless books you can peruse and read.
-It’s right next to Shoal Creek Park, and makes for a wonderful spot to kill some time in the AC.
+It’s right next to Shoal Creek Park, and makes for a wonderful spot to kill some time when the weather isn't agreeable.
 If you keep your visit shorter, parking is free for the first hour at the onsite lot, though it is unfortunately paid parking after that.

 If you’re looking to up your dancing moves, Esquina Tango hosts free community Tango sessions every Monday at the Halcyon Mueller coffee shop.
 It’s a fun way to get moving and be around new people.
 The beginner class starts at 6:30 pm, and the Milonga (social dance) session goes from 7:30 to 10 pm.